alibaba/pipcook/docs/README.md

 ## What's Pipcook

-The project provides toolkit components include machine learning pipeline framework, management tools, a JavaScript runtime for machine learning, and these can be also used as building blocks in conjunction with other projects.
+The project provides children projects include machine learning pipeline framework, management tools, a JavaScript runtime for machine learning, and these can be also used as building blocks in conjunction with other projects.

 ### Principles

 [Pipcook][] is an open-source project guided by strong principles, aiming to be modular and flexible on user experience.
 It is open to the community to help set its direction.

-- **Modular** the project includes lots of components that have well-defined functions and APIs that work together.
+- **Modular** the project includes some of projects that have well-defined functions and APIs that work together.
-- **Swappable** the project includes enough components to build what Pipcook has done, but its modular architecture ensures that most of the components can be swapped by different implementations.
+- **Swappable** the project includes enough modules to build what Pipcook has done, but its modular architecture ensures that most of the modules can be swapped by different implementations.
-- **Developer Focused** The APIs are intended to be functional and useful to build powerful tools.
-They are not necessarily intended as end-user tools but as components aimed at developers.

 ### Audience